athomasq/athomasq.github.io/categories/hikari/syndicates-for-investors.md

 <br/>

-**What are the advantages of syndicates?**
+**4. What are the advantages of syndicates?**

 Investors like syndicates because they get access to opportunities they wouldn't otherwise get; they benefit from the syndicate lead's network, evaluation and expertise; they can invest small cheques; and they can build a diversified startup portfolio relatively easily and conveniently.

 Startups like syndicates because it's more convenient than raising money  money from lots of individual investors.

 <br/>

-**What are the costs associated with syndicate investing?**
+**5. What are the costs associated with syndicate investing?**

 Syndicates typically have a setup fee and a success fee: